Delicious and comforting, this grain-free Rustic Irish Shepherd’s Pie will have you wishing you made a double batch!

 Rustic Irish Shepherd’s Pie

-- 1 lb. ground lamb, beef or venison
+- 1 pound ground lamb or beef or venison

 - In large pot, cover potatoes with water.
 Bring to a boil, then simmer until fork-tender.
 Mash with the milk or stock and salt, and set aside.